medikoo/deferred/README.md

 <a name="control-flow" />
 ## Control-flow, sophisticated chaining

 There are three dedicated methods for constructing flow chain.
-They're avaiable on `deferred` as `deferred.join`, `deferred.all`, `deferred.first`.
+They're avaiable on `deferred` as `deferred.join`, `deferred.all` and `deferred.first`.
 Let's access them directly:

 	// let's access them directly:
 	var join = deferred.join;